 Medieval Chapel on St Cuthbert's Isle, Northumberland

-Winter storms threatened to wash away medieval archaeology on the sacred island of St Cuthberts.
-As a partner on the Peregrini Landscape Partnership Project funded by the Heritage Lottery Fund, we were able to include this Heritage at Risk site in a programme of conservation and repair projects.
+Winter storms threatened to wash away medieval archaeology on the sacred island of St Cuthbert.
+As a partner on the Peregrini Landscape Partnership Project funded by the Heritage Lottery Fund (now the National Lottery Heritage Fund), we were able to include this Heritage at Risk site in a programme of conservation and repair projects.

 Where: Holy Island, Northumberland